GregStanton/proposal-rmf-engine/README.md

 ## 3\.
 Applications to motion

 This infrastructure unlocks three critical capabilities for motion graphics in the broader ecosystem:
-This infrastructure unlocks three critical capabilities for motion graphics in the broader ecosystem:

-* **Cinematic camera & object tracking:** Because the RMF method guarantees minimal twist, it is the ideal candidate for camera paths.
-A camera attached to a frame derived from `getFrameAtLength(t)` will bank smoothly through curves without the violent flipping or twisting artifacts associated with Frenet-Serret or fixed-up implementations.
 * **Cinematic camera & object tracking:** Because the RMF method guarantees minimal twist, it is the ideal candidate for camera paths.
 A camera attached to a frame derived from `getFrameAtLength(t)` will bank smoothly through curves without the violent flipping or twisting artifacts associated with Frenet-Serret or fixed-up implementations.
 * **Write-on & write-off effects:** Rendering a tube that grows or recedes along a path becomes a trivial, production-quality operation.
 Constant-speed motion is built in, allowing pleasing transitions for motion graphics, or handwriting that reveals itself naturally over time.
 Text can even be made to flow along bespoke curves at a prescribed speed.
 * **Composable easing:** A user can define a complex spatial trajectory, and then apply a bounce or spring easing function to the traversal progress, trusting that the visual output will map 1:1 to their timing logic.
 This works because arc-length parameterization effectively decouples the *geometry* (the path) from the *timing* (the motion).
 This allows developers to compose paths with expressive easing features.